heliohm/active/README.md

 ### Creating events - memory pool sizing

 Memory pools for each event type are instanciated private to the the `active_mem` module.
-They are allocated compile-time, with pool sizes defined in `active_mem.h` (should be refactored).
+They are allocated compile-time, with configurable pool sizes.
 Pool sizes can be found through analyzing the application and monitoring the max usage of memory pools during development and stress testing.
-(TODO)
+(TODO: exposing max use)

 ### Posting events